You need to charge your phone, and that lamp you’re trying to plug in is too far away from the outlet. So you reach for a power strip to save the day.

 1. Don’t plug one power strip into another

 This leads to power strip overload.
 Overloading a power strip often results in short-circuiting, but it can go further.
-Overloading a power strip can lead to the entire plastic housing melting and causing a fire.
+Overloading a power strip can melt the entire plastic housing and cause a fire.
 It’s never a good idea to “daisy chain” power strips.

 Be careful when you plug anything into your power strip by checking the amperage requirements.
 Inexpensive outlets from dollar stores will have very low amperage thresholds and often won’t be UL tested.